Amoral (band)

-Amoral was a Finnish heavy metal band from Helsinki, formed in 1997.
+Amoral are a Finnish progressive metal band from Helsinki, formed in 1997.
 They released seven studio albums between 2004 and 2016.
-The band's fourth album, Show Your Colors, was an about-turn, replacing the dominance of death metal with progressive, technical and melodic metal and the occasional sing-along chorus.
-Amoral performed extensively in bars, clubs, festivals and other venues in Finland, Europe, Japan, China, Philippines and the US.
-The band split up in 2017 after 20 years together.
+Amoral performed in bars, clubs, festivals and other venues in Finland, Europe, Japan, China, Philippines and the US.
+The band split up in 2017 after 20 years, then reformed in 2024 for a series of concerts to celebrate the 20th anniversary of their 2005 album Decrowning.

 History

 Early times

-Amoral was formed in 1997 by two teenagers, Ben Varon and Juhana Karlsson.
+Teenagers Ben Varon and Juhana Karlsson formed Amoral in 1997.
 Silver Ots joined soon after.
-The first vocalist was Matti Pitkänen, who was quickly replaced by Niko Kalliojärvi.
-Former band members also included Ville Sorvali from Moonsorrow on bass.
-For some time before Sorvali joined Amoral, the band was without a bass player, and Ots played bass on some of their demos.
-Amoral released two demos, Desolation and Other Flesh, with varying line-ups, and played some minor gigs before releasing their first full-length album.
+First vocalist Matti Pitkänen was replaced with Niko Kalliojärvi.
+Former band members included Ville Sorvali from Moonsorrow on bass.
+Before Sorvali joined Amoral, the band did not have a bass player, so Ots played bass on some of their demos.
+Amoral released two demos, Desolation and Other Flesh, with varying line-ups, and played a few minor shows before releasing their first full-length album.

 Wound Creations

 Amoral signed with Rage of Achilles Records and released their first album, Wound Creations, in 2004.
 After the bankruptcy of Rage of Achilles, Amoral was picked up by Spinefarm, a division of Spinefarm Records, a major Finnish rock and heavy metal record label with whom they re-released Wound Creations and added a bonus track ("Metamorphosis" from an early demo) to mark the new release version.
-The album received predominantly positive reviews from metal magazines and webzines around Finland and Europe, and Amoral played numerous gigs following the release and thenceforth.
+The album received predominantly positive reviews from metal magazines and webzines around Finland and Europe.
+Amoral played numerous shows following the release and thenceforth.
 Their rise from the underground metal scene was further marked by a month-long European tour with metal bands Finntroll and Naglfar, and their inclusion in Tuska Open Air Metal Festival 2005, Finland's most important heavy metal festival.

 Decrowning

 Soon after the 2005 European tour, Amoral returned to the studio to record their second album, Decrowning.
 The album was released in Finland and several other countries in October 2005 and in Japan and the United States in March 2006.
 A music video was shot for the song "Lacrimal Gland".
 The band embarked on a second European tour in the spring of 2006.
-The 37-date tour was headlined by Dark Funeral and Naglfar, and supported by Amoral, Endstille and Asmodeus.
+The 37-date tour was headlined by Dark Funeral and Naglfar, and supported by Amoral, Endstille, and Asmodeus.

 Reptile Ride

 Amoral's third album was recorded in Studio Sound Supreme in Hämeenlinna in early 2007 and was released in August 2007.
-A video was shot for the opening track and first and only single of the album, "Leave Your Dead Behind".
+A video was shot for the opening track and first and only single, "Leave Your Dead Behind".